fpjspro/fingerprintjs.com/content/blog/how-web-audio-api-is-used-for-browser-fingerprinting.md

 That’s all there is to it.
 Our audio fingerprint is this number!\
 \
-You can check out a production implementation in our open source browser fingerprinting library.\
+You can check out a <a href="https://github.com/fingerprintjs/fingerprintjs/blob/3201a7d61bb4df2816c226d8364cc98bb4235e59/src/sources/audio.ts" target="_blank" rel="noopener"><span>production implementation</span></a> in our open source browser fingerprinting library.\
 \
 If I try executing the code in Safari, I get a different number: